 Other pieces of backstory and relevant information can be revealed throughout the rest of the story in different ways.
 A minimal description is acceptable in most cases, but try to do more showing than telling.
 Let things be revealed through actions and circumstances, rather than a character (or narrator) just saying it all.

-While a large cast of characters can work in some cases, it is usually more effective to focus on fewer characters and have them do more.
+While a large cast of characters can work in some cases, it is often more effective to focus on fewer ones and have them do more.

 Your main protagonist will, of course, be your main focus.
 However, it is a good idea to place some importance on a secondary character or two in the beginning as well.

 First impressions are important all around and this includes your secondary characters.
-If a character is quiet and inactive in the beginning of the story, they will likely remain so throughout.
+If one of them is quiet and inactive at the beginning of the story, they will remain so throughout.
 Brainstorm some things that a secondary character could do that would greatly impact the story as a whole.
-Have at least one of these things happen in the first few pages.
+Have at least one of these things happen in the opening sentence or first few pages.

-This establishes them as someone who is important, if not the main focus.
-It also sets up their relationship to the protagonist and their role in that relationship.
+This establishes them as someone important, if not the main focus of a long story.
+It also sets up the plot point about their relationship with the protagonist and their role in that relationship.

 Once you have the basic structure in place, you need to create a good hook.
 You need something that will grab the reader’s attention right away.
 There are a few different ways to do this and the style you choose can depend on a few things: